Image: Image of man in green jacket walking in front of Sale sign by Marcus Spiske. Image Source: couponsnake.com

 What is discount pricing?

-Discount pricing refers to a type of pricing strategy where a product or service is offered at a price which is lower than its regular price.
+Discount pricing refers to a type of pricing strategy where a product or service is offered at a price that is lower than its regular price.
 The purpose of this strategy is to increase sales volume by offering customers a lower price point.

 Discounting works by making customers think that the product is more valuable than its price.
 There are different types of discounts, such as percentage discounts (e.g. 20% off), dollar amount discounts (e.g. $5 off), and volume discounts (e.g. buy two, get one half off).